IsocraConsulting/IsocraConsulting.github.io/_posts/2005-10-07-javascript-debug-utility.md

 Here we present three functions that allow you to put debug calls in your code and switch them on and off as needed. <!--more-->The debug calls go to a debug window, the advantage of this is that you can treat it just like a log file, you can save it away, you can compare the results of calls in a loop for example, and you can output time-sensitive information (though obviously writing to the window is going to have a small performance hit on your code).

+{% highlight javascript %}
-<pre class="brush:javascript">// Show the debug window
+// Show the debug window
 function showDebug() {
     window.top.debugWindow =
     window.open("",